Upper Canada College KEY INSIGHTS

 We asked a group of students to name any alumni of the school, and, to a person, they offered names of graduates they had known personally or who had come into the school as mentors or presenters.
 No famous names at all.
 They’re not impressed by pedigree: that just doesn’t register with them.
 And, truthfully, it’s perhaps nice that it doesn’t.
 They’re here because of what the school can offer them, not what it offered someone in the past.
 “I came here because I thought it was a good school,” says a boarder, a sentiment that is shared by a majority of the students.
 Fair enough.

-The students are highly aspirational— something that, within this context, doesn’t feel out of place.
+The students are highly aspirational—something that, within this context, doesn’t feel out of place.
 This is a school, after all, where Stephen Leacock, Robertson Davies, and Michael Ignatieff have all been editors of the yearbook.
-That culture of achievement is one of the reasons these boys are here—it’s a place where a boy can say he wants to go to MIT in the knowledge that he’ll be taken seriously by peers and mentors who, for their part, have a realistic view of what achieving that goal actually requires.
+That culture of achievement is one of the reasons these students are here—it’s a place where a student can say they want to go to MIT in the knowledge that they’ll be taken seriously by peers and mentors who, for their part, have a realistic view of what achieving that goal actually requires.
 In an environment where anything is seen as possible, everything is possible.

 ON THE ACADEMIC ENVIRONMENT

 “When the person sitting next to you wants to achieve,” says McKinney, “somehow that helps you want to achieve.….
 There’s something that sweeps you along … and when achievement is fostered, and is celebrated in genuine ways, that’s when you see the best outcomes for the students in the school.”
 He believes that one of the greatest things a school can offer students is a sense of confidence in their abilities.